George Lewis Ruffin: Biography

 Ruffin was born to George W. (1800–1863) and Nancy Lewis Ruffin (1816–1874) in Richmond, Virginia as a free person of color, of African and European ancestry.
-The city had a large free black community.
+The city had a large free Black community.
 His family moved to Boston in 1853, where he was educated in the public schools.

 Marriage and family

 In 1858, he married Josephine St. Pierre, who was of Afro-Caribbean, French and English descent.
 Together they had four sons and a daughter.
 Their children were Hubert, who became an attorney; Florida Ridley, a school principal and co-founder with her mother of the newspaper The Woman's Era; Stanley, an inventor; George, a musician; and Robert, who died in his first year of life.

 Career

-Ruffin became a barber to support his family and read law books on the side and studied law with the partnership of Harvey Jewell and William Gaston He started publishing articles in a law journal and was admitted to Harvard Law School. and saved enough money to enroll.
-After graduating in 1869, the first African American to earn a law degree Harvard University, he practiced with success in Boston.
-He was politically active and attended the National Negro Convention of 1864 in Syracuse, New York and of 1872 in New Orleans.
+Ruffin became a barber to support his family and read law books on the side and studied law with the partnership of Harvey Jewell and William Gaston.
+He started publishing articles in a law journal and was admitted to Harvard Law School after saving enough money to enroll.
+After graduating in 1869 as the first African American to earn a law degree from Harvard University, he practiced law with success in Boston.
+He was politically active and attended the National Negro Convention of Syracuse, New York in 1864 and of New Orleans, Louisiana in 1872.

-He was elected to the state legislature in 1870 as a Republican and served one term.
+He was elected to the Massachusetts state legislature in 1870 as a Republican and served one term.
 Ruffin was elected as the first man of African descent to the Boston City Council, where he served two terms, 1875–1876 and 1876–1877.

+Ruffin was elected in 1876 to the Boston Common Council, serving two terms in the body.

-He supported Benjamin F. Butler in Butler's 1871 campaign for governor, and November 7, 1883, he was appointed by then Governor Butler as a judge of the Municipal Court, Charlestown district.
+He supported Benjamin F. Butler in Butler's 1871 campaign for governor, and on November 7, 1883, he was appointed by then Governor Butler as a judge of the Municipal Court, Charlestown district.
 He was the first African American justice to hold office in New England.
 That year he was also made consul resident for the Dominican Republic.
-At the time the Dominican President was Ulises Heureaux who was also of mostly West African descent.
+At the time, the Dominican President was Ulises Heureaux who was also of mostly West African descent.

 He died in Boston, Massachusetts and is buried in Mount Auburn Cemetery.